Benchmarking GNOF against FCI in challenging systems in one, two and three dimensions: Introduction

 Strongly correlated systems are particularly challenging for any electronic structure method including the independent pair model PNOF5 \cite{mitxelena2017performance,mitxelena2018a}.
 Recently \cite{Piris2017,mitxelena2018a}, the incorporation of electron correlation between pairs has resulted in an efficient method for strongly correlated systems in one and two dimensions \cite{mitxelena2020efficient1,mitxelena2020efficient2}.
 The resulting NOF approximation, PNOF7, correlates the motion of the electrons in different pairs with parallel and opposite spins explicitly considering particle-hole symmetry, in the line of the original formulation of Bardeen, Cooper and Schrieffer (BCS) \cite{Superconductivity1}.
 PNOF7 outperforms \cite{mitxelena2017performance,Mitxelena_2018-corrig} the most common 1RDM approximations in the description of the one-dimensional (1D) Hubbard model and its variant Aubry-André model at half-filling.
 More importantly, PNOF7 and v2RDM with two- and three-particle PQGT' constraints are comparable to study the two-dimensional (2D) Hubbard model at half-filling, for which they approach reference auxiliary-field quantum Monte Carlo results.
 Nevertheless, only the former retains its accuracy at lower filling situations \cite{mitxelena2020efficient2}.
 In summary, PNOF7 compares with the state-of-the-art methods for describing the Hubbard model, regardless of the dimensionality and size of the system.
 However, in the case of hydrogen (H) model systems, which resemble the Hubbard model with long-range interactions, the performance of PNOF7 is not as accurate as for the Hubbard model.
 The accurate description of these models by a NOF is thereby the motivation of the present work.

-H clusters combined with a minimal basis add a subtle delocalization to the Hubbard Hamiltonian and represent a challenging strong correlation problem \cite{motta-prx-2017,stair-evangelista-jcp-2020,li-eugene-deprince-jcp-2021}.
+H clusters combined with a minimal basis add a subtle delocalization to the Hubbard Hamiltonian and represent a challenging strong correlation problem \cite{mazziotti2010,motta-prx-2017,stair-evangelista-jcp-2020,li-eugene-deprince-jcp-2021}.
 In view of the difficulties shown by PNOF7 to describe the dissociation of the 2D H lattice \cite{mitxelena2020efficient2} and asymmetric dissociation of linear H chains \cite{mitxelena2020efficient1}, a functional form including interpair dynamical correlation effects could be more appropriate to the study of such systems.
 In this vein, the recently proposed global NOF (GNOF) \cite{piris-prl-2021} has demonstrated a balanced treatment of electron correlation effects in molecular systems with different spins, including full dissociation curves, and ionization potentials of first-row transition metal atoms.
-In this work, we study the ability of GNOF to deal with the benchmark set of 1D-, 2D-, and three-dimensional- (3D) H systems employed in Refs. \cite{stair-evangelista-jcp-2020,li-eugene-deprince-jcp-2021}.
+In this work, we first study the ability of GNOF to deal with the benchmark set of 1D-, 2D-, and three-dimensional- (3D) H systems employed in Refs. \cite{li-eugene-deprince-jcp-2021} and \cite{stair-evangelista-jcp-2020}.
+Second, we analyze the GNOF results on two paradigmatic models for strongly correlated Mott insulators, namely a 1D H$_{50}$ chain and a 4x4x4 3D hydrogen cube.
 We demonstrate that a pure NOF without hybridization to other electronic structure methods and free of tuned parameters is adequate to provide a complete description of strongly correlated systems.